 Paul Fremantle conducts a hands on tutorial on Stratos and App Factory showing how to create a development and runtime PaaS.

 Paul Fremantle introduces Stratos/Stratos Live, explaining some of the design decision made for it, the tenancy model used, and some of its capabilities.

 Paul Fremantle presents the evolution of PaaS, the differences between implementations, and various features: language support, deployment model, multi-tenancy, openness, plug-ability, services, etc.

 Martin Thompson and Michael Barker explain how Intel x86_64 processors and their memory model work along with low-level techniques that help creating lock-free software.

-Blake Dournaee presents Intel’s Service Gateway, a security control point meant to secure on-premise and in the cloud .NET or Java platforms from various security threats like spoofing, tampering, repudiation, information disclosure, DoS, elevation of privilege, all of that in the context of today’s REST or SOAP web services.
+Blake Dournaee presents Intel’s Service Gateway, a security control point meant to secure on-premise and in the cloud .NET/Java-based web services from various security threats.

 Clemens Utschig-Utschig presents the Service Component Architecture (SCA), the component model used, best development practices, and the current status of the specification.

-Alex Antonov explains why Orbitz needed to ditch Jini and Java serialization in favor of REST and Protocol Buffers.
-Most of the presentation contains a demo of a sample application using these technologies to handle client-server requests/responses.
+Alex Antonov explains why Orbitz needed to ditch Jini in favor of REST and Protocol Buffers.
+Most of the presentation contains a demo of a sample application using these technologies.